ddprrt/ddprrt.github.io/_posts/2017-12-30-top-talks-to-watch-2017.md

 ## Nadieh Bremer - Hacking the Visual Norm

 I had the pleasure seeing this talk by Nadieh Bremer at *[beyond tellerrand](https://beyondtellerrand.com)* Düsseldorf this year.
 I always like exploring new topics where I have basically no knowledge of, and Nadieh gives a whirlwind tour through her work in data visualisation.
 Her work is simply astounding!
 I never thought that information displayed right can be this wonderful form of art!
 And Nadieh's passion for her projects can be felt every single minute of the talk.
-Watch it and become hooked!
+Watch it and get hooked!

 <div class="aspect ratio-16-to-9">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gBFtER8yHVY" frameborder="0" allowfullscreen></iframe>